 One such alternative is the concrete tilt-up home.
 Offered on the west coast and originally out of New Zealand where similar climates dictate “smarter” homes; this construction offers greater energy efficiency, is far more durable for far longer time frames, affordable, safe and healthy.

-The concrete tilt-up panel contributes both to a solid and strong construction that bears tremendous weight, and is therefore much safer in withstanding earthquakes.
-The need for internal support columns are not necessary due to the pre-stressed concrete floors that can provide high load bearing capacity.
+The concrete tilt-up panel contributes both to solid and strong construction that bears tremendous weight and is therefore much safer in withstanding earthquakes.
+The need for internal support columns is not necessary due to the pre-stressed concrete floors that can provide high load-bearing capacity.

 Being the least likely construction material to result in leaky buildings, concrete structures will outlast most other building materials, offering reliable performance in even the most challenging of weather conditions.
 Concrete does not rust, rot, corrode or warp like other materials.
 Walls and floors are impenetrable to insects and vermin.
 Concrete’s sheer durability over decades of use goes a long way towards the reduction and waste of conventional materials; less going into landfills.

 Would you consider the following a priority for your home building project?

 Concrete is affordable, with a rapid construction time, fewer materials and labour hours, lower operating costs and less waste; earthquake and fire, wind and mould resistant; offering great acoustics, comfortable, clean, and chemical-free air quality – being four times slower in emissions than gypsum drywall.
 Concrete is a sustainable building material, which reduces the use of wood and timber products that have a limited lifespan in extreme weather systems and climates.

 Education is key when considering building alternatives especially with erratic and unpredictable weather patterns showing themselves these days.
 There is much that speaks in favour of the concrete tilt-up house, and perhaps in the near future, these types of homes will become the norm over wood-frame for all the reasons mentioned above.